-The College of Agriculture, Science, and Engineering annually conducts over $5 million worth of research that is critical to the region and the nation.
+The College of Agriculture and Natural Sciences annually conducts over $5 million worth of research that is critical to the region and the nation.
 Our scientists are doing research on the cutting edge of the following areas:

 Food Safety – Working to protect the livestock industry and consumers from antibiotic resistant pathogens

 Air Quality – Working to solve the air quality issues of dust and odor to improve the lives of people and livestock.

 Ogallala Aquifer – Working to extend the life of the lifeblood of the Texas Panhandle and at the same time promote the efficient use of this resource.

 Environmental Risk – Working to assess the risks associated with various agriculture and non-agriculture enterprises.